weshipsoftware/weshipsoftware.github.io/.alternator/.sections/office_hours.md

 The topic can be anything you want &mdash; you don’t even have to tell us ahead of time.

-So far we’ve
-given feekback on projects,
-shared tiki cocktail recipes,
-screened candidates for job openings, talked hockey, debugged servers, reviewed resumes, and even acted as sales engineers.
+We’ve given feekback on projects, shared tiki cocktail recipes, screened candidates for job openings, talked hockey, debugged servers, reviewed PRs, and even acted as sales engineers.

 **[email@weshipsoftware.com](mailto: email@weshipsoftware.com)**
 to schedule a call.